-The information provided in applications will be shared between members of staff at the University who are involved in assessing applications for the Mature Student Scholarships and will be kept for six years (from the end of your relationship with the University) in line with the University's Records Management Policy.
+The information provided in applications will be shared between members of staff at the University who are involved in assessing applications for the Mature Student Scholarship and will be kept for six years (from the end of your relationship with the University) in line with the University's Records Management Policy.

 In the first instance please contact Nicola Browne, the University’s dedicated contact for mature students by emailing email@example.com.